RakhithJK/dbeaver-dbeaver-wiki/Data-transfer.md

 ![](images/dt/dt-import-menu.png)

 2. Choose import format (CSV):

 ![](images/dt/dt-import-format.png)

-3. Select input CSV file for each table you want to import:
+3. Select input CSV file for each table you want to import and you can change Importer settings (format specific) on this step:
 ![](images/dt/dt-import-files.png)

 4. Set CSV-to-table mappings.